-Based on the analysis conducted, staff is of the opinion the proposal:
+Based on the analysis given in above sections, staff is of the opinion the proposal:

-- makes efficient use of the land; - will not result in overbuilding of the property; - will not alter the view, sightlines or personal enjoyment of the subject property or any neighbouring properties; and, - should not negatively impact the surrounding neighbourhood with regards to land use incompatibility, traffic, privacy and storm water runoff.
+- makes efficient use of the land; - will not result in overbuilding of the property; - will not alter the view, sightlines or personal enjoyment of the subject property or any neighbouring properties; and, - should not negatively impact the surrounding neighbourhood with regards to land use incompatibility, traffic, privacy, and storm water runoff.

-The requested variances are minor in nature, conform to the general policies and intent of both the Official Plan and Zoning By-law and are appropriate for the development and use of the land.
+The requested variance is minor in nature, conforms to the general policies and intent of both the Official Plan and Zoning By-law and is appropriate for the development and use of the land.